lemiorhan/grand-unified-divisibility-rule/README.md

 I had no computers at that time.
 With a basic calculator, I did thousands of calculations.
 At some point, I figured out that the divisibility rule of 2 is similar to the divisibility rule of 12, and 22, and 32, etc. Interestingly divisibility rule of 3 is also similar to the divisibility rule of 13, 23, etc. Then I had a eureka! moment.
 Clearly, the divisibility rules are very similar among numbers sharing the same ones place digit.
-For instance, the divisibility rule of 6 is very similar to the divisibility rule of 45732360346.
+For instance, for the prime numbers 3, 13, 443 and 7793, since the ones digit is the same (that is 3), the divisibility rules for these numbers are very similar.

 After working months spending hundreds of hours with my calculator, I found one single formula and an execution algorithm covering all possible known divisibility rules.
 I documented everything with my very-amateur words to a paper,